gregneagle/tile_lock/README.md

 https://www.thetileapp.com/en-us/products

-The Tile Mate device a button, so I wanted to see if I could modify Frogor's code to work with the Tile device.
+The Tile Mate device has a button, so I wanted to see if I could modify Frogor's code to work with the Tile device.

 I was mostly successful -- try it and see.